ahmsay/Solidvessel/README.md

 ## Project Details
 My main goal is to learn about microservices, so I kept the domain part of the project as simple as possible.
 The project is about recording transactions of a shopping application.
 The relations about entities are: One customer can have multiple payments and orders, each order is related to a payment and one payment can have multiple products.
 ### Client Services
 There are four client services: account service, inventory service, payment service and order service.
 Each of them has their own database (PostgreSQL).
-If you'll run the application locally, you must create clients' databases.
+If you'll run the application locally, you must create clients' databases and a database user.
 You don't need to create tables.
-On the other hand, with Docker Compose, no action is needed at all.
+On the other hand, with Docker Compose, databases and user will be created automatically.
 ### Spring Data
 If you look into any client service, you won't see a repository implementation.
 There are only interfaces.
 This is the work of Spring Data which has a bunch of utilities and makes CRUD operations a lot easier.
 Spring Data CRUD repositories don't need to be implemented.
 When you write your method with a specific format, it is automatically resolved.
 ### Communication and Service Discovery